azerengazzou/trefle/wp-content/plugins/gutenkit-blocks-addon/readme.txt

 == Changelog ==
+= GutenKit Blocks Addon: 2.1.1 (2024-10-08) =
+* Added: Vertical menu option in the nav menu block
+* Fixed: Responsive issues with spacing, `slides to show,` and `slides to scroll` controls in the testimonial block
+* Fixed: Focused text typography, text decoration color, and padding control issues in the advanced paragraph block
+* Fixed: Variable color issue in the blog post block's button
+* Fixed: Border control single-value issue
+* Improved: Faster editor loading time
+* Improved: Enhanced editor control experience
+* Improved: Security for external plugin installations

+= GutenKit Blocks Addon: 2.1.0 (2024-09-30) =
+* Added: RTL support
+* Added: Compatibility with GeneratePress and Bricks themes
+* Added: Text stroke control for focused titles in the heading block
+* Added: New controls for video popups in the video block
+* Fixed: Block settings now exclude video and image options
+* Fixed: Updated gradient function in the color component
+* Fixed: Refactored post component to use the `useEntityProp` hook for fetching excerpt content
+* Fixed: Gap issue in the countdown timer block’s time items container
+* Fixed: Alignment control issue in the advanced tab block
+* Fixed: Price tag width issue in the pricing table block
+* Fixed: Stroke and text color issues in the heading block
+* Fixed: Wide line conflict in the separator block with the container block
+* Fixed: Parallax scrolling effect issue in the container block
+* Fixed: Alignment issue with social icons
+* Fixed: "None" style issue in heading blocks
+* Fixed: Validation for empty google map API input
+* Fixed: Visibility module issue
+* Fixed: Label issue in the image comparison block
+* Fixed: Subtitle typography issue in the advanced tab block
+* Fixed: Block error when changing video types in the video block
+* Fixed: Popup button animation issue in the video block
+* Fixed: Title heading tag and carousel dot alignment issues in the testimonial block
+* Fixed: CSS variables not recognized when GutenKit and WPForms are active in classic themes
+* Improved: File paths for the editor template library assets
+* Improved: Date/time picker control
+* Improved: Default border style type

 = GutenKit Blocks Addon: 2.0.3 (2024-09-12) =
 * Fixed: Color not working in image comparison block
 * Fixed: Wrong color selector in business hours block